Ouse Valley Park

 A number of way-marked walks can be enjoyed around the aqueduct and surrounding parkland.
 Follow the link for more information canalrivertrust.org.uk

 Manor Farm stands on the site of a large medieval "grange" a monastic farm established here by the Oxfordshire priory of Clattercote.
 The earliest buildings that remain on the site date from the 17th century but most of the farm was rebuilt in the early 19th century.
-After falling into disrepair the farmhouse is being refurbished and sympathetically converted into apartments, while its outbuildings have been transformed by the Parks Trust into modern business units which are now available to rent.
+After falling into disrepair the farmhouse has been refurbished and sympathetically converted into apartments, while its outbuildings have been transformed by The Parks Trust into modern business units which are now available to rent.

-The lower lying land to the north of the farm will soon be the site of the Floodplain Forest restoration, which will recreate an ancient and wildlife-rich environment, now lost to most of Europe.
+The lower lying land to the north of the farm is the site of the Floodplain Forest restoration, which is recreating a rich and diverse wildlife environment.

 The Ouse Valley Park is an excellent spot for cycling and walking, away from roads.